Tell us about yourself

 CEGIIR is a multidisciplinary research centre devoted to understanding the genetic and environmental causes of inflammatory diseases, such as IBD.
 It is comprised of world-class researchers and clinician-researchers, trainees, and visiting researchers.

-If you are interested in participating in our clinical trials, please refer to Can I take part in clinical trials?
+If you are interested in participating in our research, please refer to posters around the clinic or talk to your IBD physician.

 Established in 1999, the Northern Alberta Clinical Trials and Research Centre (NACTRC) serves as an integrated network connecting main hospitals and primary care centers with pharmaceutical and research companies.
 The NACTRC provides comprehensive administrative support for researchers and ensures the highest standards are met.